Followers

 Some argue that the term "Hebrew" is derived from the name Eber, but that is not the supported by the biblical and linguistic data.
 The term comes from the ancient Akkadian abru, meaning priest.
 The Hebrew ruler-priests were widely dispersed before the time of Abraham (c.2000 BC).
 This map shows the regions into which they dispersed.

 If this interests you, I recommend my book The First Lords of the Earth: An Anthropological Study.
 It dives into the history of the early Hebrew in great detail and reveals that Genesis is verifiable history.
-The sequel The First Ladies: An Anthropological Study will be available November 2024.
+The sequel The First Ladies: An Anthropological Study will be available in February 2025.

 Monday, August 5, 2024